dantan123/CS50/traffic/README.md

 # Traffic

 Create a convolutional neural network (CNN) for AI to predict traffic signs.
-It still needs work.